Shopify/paquito/README.md

 coder.load("\x00---\n:foo: 42") # => { foo: 42 }
 ```

+### `SingleBytePrefixVersionWithStringBypass`

+Works like `Paquito::SingleBytePrefixVersion` except that versions `253`, `254` and `255` are reserved for serializing strings
+in an optimized way.

+When the object to serialize is an `UTF-8`, `ASCII` or `BINARY` string, rather than invoking the underlying serializer, it simply
+prepends a single byte to the string which indicates the encoding.

+The larger the string the larger the speed gain is, e.g. for a 1MB string, it's over 500x faster than going through `MessagePack` or `Marshal`.

 ### `CommentPrefixVersion`

 Similar to the single byte prefix, but meant to be human readable and to allow for migrating unversioned payloads.